MarcusWolschon/osmeditor4android/branches/0.9.5/markdown/en/Introduction.md

 To avoid accidental edits Vespucci will start up in "locked" mode, a mode that only allows zooming and moving the map.
 Tap the ![](../images/locked.png) icon to unlock the screen.

 With the default settings nodes and ways that are selectable will have an orange area around them indicating roughly where you have to touch to select an object.
 If you try to select an object and Vespucci determines that the selection could mean multiple object it will present a selection menu.
 Selected objects are highlighted in yellow.

+It is a good strategy to zoom in if you are attempting to edit a high density area.

 Vespucci has a good "undo/redo" system so don't be afraid of experimenting on your device, however please do not upload and save pure test data.